LoQIStar/ML-Challenge-BenA-submission/README.md

 ### Deployment Recommendations

-For successful deployment, i recommend:
+For successful deployment, i would recommend:

 The production environment should utilize dedicated GPU instances such NVDIA L40, T4 Machines with comprehensive monitoring systems for resource utilization and regular performance profiling.
 Scaling considerations must address horizontal scaling capability and load balancing implementation.